PPA Holds 2013 Self-Care Competition

 Sponsored by Giant Eagle Corporation, the competition is a cross between "Jeopardy," "Who Wants to Be a Millionaire," and "Hometown High-Q." In this forum, student teams of three are challenged with questions relative to over-the-counter medications, herbals, and self-care.
 This year, ten student pharmacist teams competed with additional student pharmacist observers serving as "poll the audience" participants.
 Members of the faculty, as well as School of Pharmacy residents and fellows, generated categories and questions for the competition and further served as judges, scorekeepers, and timekeepers.
 John DeJames, College Relations and Intern Recruiter for Giant Eagle Corporation, served as the competition moderator.
 More than 50 faculty, staff, and students were in attendance.

 "The self care competition was an awesome experience!
 It was really fun to compete with our peers on information we've learned in our past classes.
-It was challenging and intense, but I had a smile on my face the entire time!" - Aaron Pellicciotti, Class of 2014
+It was challenging and intense, but I had a smile on my face the entire time," said Aaron Pellicciotti (Pharm.D.'14 Candidate).

 Founded in 1878, Duquesne is consistently ranked among the nation's top Catholic universities for its award-winning faculty and tradition of academic excellence.
 Duquesne, a campus of nearly 9,500 graduate and undergraduate students, has been nationally recognized for its academic programs, community service and commitment to sustainability.
 Follow Duquesne University on Facebook, Twitter and Instagram.